hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.
 - `ACML_MP` is very slow for zgetrf when OMP_NUM_THREADS=1, `MKL` is preferred for openmp jobs.
+- `ACML_MP` can be used for Lanczos code, since it does not use zgetrf.

   //TODO: Why it is not good about writing GreenNum in Comet, sumbitted a ticket, wait for results?